Why Talking is So Important to Writing

 - Involve yourself in the interests of your child.
 Let your child teach you how to play a game on the Wii, or learn how to shoot baskets, or draw together while your child talks to you about art.
 Find a way for you to be in the role of “learner” and let your child sort through the vocabulary and sequence of events or practices to help you learn it.

 - Talk about language.
 When you watch a Shakespeare movie or read a novel or notice a clever billboard, take time to discuss the words themselves, the effects they create, the nuances they reveal.
 Make words cough up their secret and share these with your kids.
 Even ask them to see what is funny or clever or insightful about the wording of whatever source.

 - Discuss important things.
 Trust your kids to tackle big topics with you (according to their ages).
 Draw them into discussions about ideas like justice, compassion, racism, poverty, space, nature, human and animal rights, education, going green, neighborliness, death, birth, materialism, power, war, punishments and crime, and so on.

 - Don’t shush your kids.
-It’s easy to want to turn them off when they get rolling on another narration of level 4 of Smash Mouth Brothers.
+It’s easy to want to turn them off when they get rolling on another narration of level 4 of Super Smash Brothers Brawl.
 I understand.
 Still, you need to make space for the repetitions, for the meandering so that they can sort it out.
 If the words stay in their heads, they don’t grow as writers as easily.